There are shops (art boutiques, designer stores, and second-hand places) and restaurants at Jaffa Flea Market (Shuk Hapishpeshim).

 - Get 10% off for your next tour at Bein Harim with coupon code LEV10#12306.

-The Flea market is located on Olei Zion, Yehuda Margoza, Beit Eshel Streets, and the alleyways connecting them.
+The Flea market is located on Olei Zion, Yehuda Margoza, Beit Eshel Streets and the nearby alleyways.
 And if you are interested in coffee shops, head to the nearby Rabbi Pinhas and Ami’ad Streets (and the alleys connecting them).

 Note: you can click on the map to enlarge it.